strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 :::

 ::: caution
-The codemod creates a new v4 plugin, leaving the v3 plugin in place.
+The codemod creates a new Strapi v4 plugin, leaving the Strapi v3 plugin in place.
 We recommend confirming the v4 version of the plugin is working properly before deleting the v3 version.
 :::

-The [`update-plugin-folder-structure` codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to automatically update the folder structure of a plugin for v4.
+The [`update-plugin-folder-structure` codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to automatically update the folder structure of a plugin for Strapi v4.
 To execute the codemod, run the following commands in a terminal:

 ```sh
 cd <the-folder-where-the-strapi-codemods-repo-was-cloned>